 We apply the following approach when considering any requests for PAW closures:

 - All PAWs classified as Essential ('E') will not be closed by Council.

 - All PAWs classified as Retain ('R') subject to substantial justification and evidence of anti-social behaviour will be referred to the Council for further consideration.

-- All PAWs classified as Not Essential ('NE') where a closure request is made in accordance with the City's Strategy and Planning Procedure 1.5 - Closure of Pedestrian Access Ways, the Director, Planning & Development Services is authorised to initiate PAW closure proceedings and seek the approval of the WAPC and Minister for Planning.
+- All PAWs classified as Not Essential ('Nee') where a closure request is made in accordance with our Strategy and Planning Procedure 1.5 - Closure of Pedestrian Access Ways, the Director, Planning and Development Services is authorised to initiate PAW closure proceedings and seek the approval of the WAPC and Minister for Planning.

 As a means of improving the essential pedestrian network identified by the strategy, Council also resolved to investigate on ongoing program for upgrading Priority PAWs identified in the officer's report at the February 2010 meeting; priority being determined by their level of usage, the quantity and form of complaints received from adjacent landowners, the design characteristics/short comings of the PAWs, and their condition.

 In May 2019, the City engaged Element Advisory Pty Ltd to undertake an update of the 2010 Strategy.

 The purpose of the strategy update was to identify any new PAWs that were created since the adoption of the 2010 strategy and to classify PAWs in the same manner as those already included in the strategy.
 The update also included the identification of Right-of-Ways (ROWS).